Smartphone vs. GPS Watch

 2) Non-Fitness Smartphone Apps

 There is comfort in knowing that your smartphone can make phone calls, should an emergency strike.
 And they can play music, podcasts, and audiobooks.
 They can tell you the weather.
 They can take pictures.
-For the highly skilled, you can send and read texts, but we don’t recommend it.
+Maps can help you find your way if lost.
 These are all great features to have with you while exercising.

 3) GPS Watch Features